 Scope of Responsibilities:

-- Supports and models high-quality teaching and learning in the classroom that promotes academic readiness.
+- Promotes and models high quality teaching and learning in the classroom that fosters academic readiness.

-- Participates and supports agency/center efforts toward recruitment, enrollment, attendance and retention of families while supporting the YMCA's mission and center operations as needed.
+- Participates and supports association/center efforts towards recruitment, enrollment, attendance and retention of families while supporting the YMCA's mission and center operations as needed.

 Lesson Planning and Classroom Management